Please select from the menu above

 - Capital Stack

 The capital stack refers to the legal organization of the capital invested in a project.
 The stack contains the most risk at the top, traveling down the stack to the position with the least risk.
 Higher positions in the stack expect higher returns for their capital because of the higher risk.
 Lenders and equity stakeholders […]

 Cap rate is the rate of return for a property based on its annual income.
 It is calculated by dividing the net operating income of the property by the total value of the property.
 Cap rates can provide a good initial measure to compare different investment opportunities but should not be the sole factor considered. […]

 The cash-on-cash return is the ratio of annual before-tax cash flow to the total amount of cash invested, expressed as a percentage.

 A commercial mortgage-backed security (CMBS for short) is a security secured by a mortgage on a commercial property.
 CMBSs can be comprised of underlying loans on various kinds of properties; from multifamily to factories to hotels.
 Commercial mortgage backed securities are complex instruments that involve numerous market participants, and are typically available only to ultra-high-net-worth […]

 - Common Equity

 The riskiest but highest-upside component of investment for a commercial real estate project.
 Since all other parties are entitled to payment first, common equity investments carry the highest attendant risk.
 However, common equity investments typically have uncapped upside on profits if the deal performs well.
-For more on how common equity figures into the broader picture […]
+For more on how common equity figures into the broader […]

 Core investments in real estate are investments into properties that are stable and income producing.
 Core properties are characterized by high occupancy rates, market rate rents, high quality, credit tenants, and very limited deferred maintenance.
 A core investment strategy is low-risk with low returns usually consisting of current income on the property.